 Are you fed up with all the artwork, coloring and school papers your kids bring home?
 What do you do with it all?
 Where do you store all of these memories?
 You may hate the idea of storing all of the papers, but you know deep down you hate to part with it because every page is a piece of your child’s life, given to you.
 So what do you do?

 Keeping the home decluttered is especially challenging with kids.
-And it isn’t just the kids we have to keep organized, we need to keep our entire home functioning too (check out our simple time management tips for moms right here).
+And it isn’t just the kids we have to keep organized, we need to keep our entire home functioning too.

 I have 3 kids and I know firsthand how things can get messy.
 But honestly, even when I had only 1 child before we could get one mess cleaned up, another had started.
 One project or craft, or a coloring session can turn a completely clutter-free area into a massive paper pile in short order.
 So what do we do?

 To avoid squashing your child’s creativity you must come up with a paper storage system.

 Let’s face it, paper isn’t the only problem in managing the home.
 Books, clothes, photos, toys and let’s not even walk into the kitchen.

 The one thing these all have in common: They all need a home.
 Your kid’s papers are no different.
 Each paper also has a category that you need to identify in order to give it a home.
 It’s easy to want to lump sum all of your kid’s paperwork into “his stuff” but that is too general.
 It will either lead to papers never being put away or they will all be left together in an unorganized pile inside of a folder or box.